luohancfd/CFCFD-NG/doc/sphinx/codes.rst

 The CFCFD Code Collection
 =========================

-For local and external collaborators, these are available via a public Mercurial repository.
+These codes are available via a public Mercurial repository.

-#. *eilmer3*: The current compresible-flow Navier-Stokes simulation code
-   for 2D and 3D flows.
+#. *eilmer3*: A compresible-flow Navier-Stokes simulation code for 2D and 3D flows.
    This has the best bits of mbcns2 and elmer2, together with a rebuilt thermochemistry module.
    We have changed the name to Eilmer, the correct spelling of the name of the